 Masters of Bass

-The concert “Masters of Bass” on 26.10.2019, 8 pm at Mühldorfer Haberkasten is the highlight of the Bavarian Bassdays, which again this year shows the bass in all its unbelievable facets.
+The crowning highlight of the Bavarian Bassdays is the “Masters of Bass” concert on 31.10.2020 at 8:00 pm in the Mühldorfer Haberkasten, which again shows the double bass in all its unbelievable facets.
 The concert begins traditionally with the Big Bass Ensemble of the Bassdays, which brings the hall to a shudder with over 50 double-and e-basses.